The 14-metre long bar serves a British-themed menu and wine list, as well as our very own Tate Coffee.

-The new Tate Britain is now open, marking the end of a two-year renovation project which has transformed the home of British art.
-Tate Britain now boasts improved access, brand new learning spaces, updated catering outlets and of course the stunning new Members Room.
+A two-year renovation project completed in 2013 transformed the home of British art.
+Today, Tate Britain boasts improved access, new learning spaces, updated catering outlets and, of course, the stunning Members Room.

 It is a space that warrants the cost of membership alone.